 Framed Cabinets vs. Frameless Cabinets

-In the past framed cabinetry was the traditional style of American cabinets while the frameless look was a popular European manufacturing style.
-Today both styles are widely available here in the United States.
+Framed cabinetry lends itself to the traditional.
+And, the frameless look was a popular European manufacturing style.
+Today, both styles are widely available here in the United States.

 Also Read : Picking the Perfect Kitchen Cabinet Doors

 A great option for the budget-minded, stock cabinets are the most affordable option.
-With stock cabinets you are limited in sizes, styles and colors.
+With stock cabinets, you are limited in sizes, styles, and colors.
 If you are considering this option be prepared to make some compromises to your layout and maybe even your style.
 Generally, for stock cabinetry, we work with Waypoint Living Spaces.

-Semi-Custom Cabinets are built to order and you get a lot more of a selection to pick from than you do with stock cabinets.
-The available cabinet widths come in 3” increments starting at 9” wide.
+Semi-Custom Cabinets come built-to-order.
+With these, you get a lot more of a selection to pick from than you do with stock cabinets.
+Consequently, available cabinet widths come in 3” increments starting at 9” wide.
 Semi-custom cabinets generally allow you to choose your wood species, door style, and color.
 If you have a specific vision in mind and your budget allows, you will have to compromise less going this route over stock cabinets.
 We use Dura Supreme Cabinets for our built-to-order and semi-custom cabinets.

 Custom Cabinets are just that!
-These cabinets are are also made to order.
-The benefit with custom is they can be modified by the carpenters manufacturing your cabinetry to fit to within a 1/16” measruement.
-Essentially they can be created to fit any space that you’ve dreamed up.
-Usually with custom cabinets there even more door styles and wood species to choose from.
+These cabinets come fully customized to customer requirements.
+As a result, modification possible for your cabinetry to fit to within a 1/16” measurement.
+Primarily, they can be created to fit any space that you’ve dreamed up.
+Usually with custom cabinets there are even more door styles and wood species to choose from.
 You also have the option to do any paint color.
 We use Plain & Fancy Cabinetry for our high-end custom cabinets.

-In regards to price differences between semi-custom and custom cabinetry there are a multitude of variables.
-Generally the price difference has more to do with the wood species and door style than anything else.
-For example cherry wood will typically add 40% to the cost of the cabinets compared to birch wood.
-Other wood species include maple, oak, walnut and alder.
+In regards to price differences between semi-custom and custom cabinetry, there are a multitude of variables.
+Generally, the price difference has more to do with the wood species and door style than anything else.
+For example, cherry wood will typically add 40% to the cost of the cabinets compared to birch wood.
+Other wood species include maple, oak, walnut, and alder.
 If you’re interested in doing framed inset cabinetry that tends to add 10 to 15% to the cost of the cabinets.
-Painted cabinets have a 10% upcharge to them.
+In comparison, painted cabinets have a 10% upcharge to them.

 Also Read : Tips for Surviving Your Kitchen Remodel

-To learn more about cabinetry sections be sure to visit our blog on a regular basis for more information, tips and tricks.
-If you are considering a kitchen remodel and fear that you might need some help with the project please get in touch with our team for a free consultation.
+Finally, we invite you to learn more about cabinetry for your kitchen remodel.
+Be sure to visit our blog regularly for more information, tips, and tricks.
+In addition, if you need help with your kitchen remodel project or choosing from types of kitchen cabinets available, please get in touch with our team for a consultation.